sagreenxyz/Quizzer/README.md

 ## Usage

+### Main Menu

+1. Open the app at `/`.
+2. Click "Go to Quiz" to navigate to the Quiz application.
+3. Click "Go to Flashcards" to navigate to the Flashcards application.

 ### Quiz App

+1. Navigate to `/quiz`.
-1. Select a chapter from the dropdown menu.
+2. Select a chapter from the dropdown menu.
-2. Click "Start Quiz" to begin.
+3. Click "Start" to begin the quiz.
-3. Answer multiple-choice questions and receive feedback.
+4. Answer multiple-choice questions and receive feedback.
-4. View your progress, score, and percentage.
+5. View your progress, score, and percentage.
-5. Use the "Quit" button to return to chapter selection.
+6. Use the "Quit" button to return to chapter selection.
+7. Use the "Back to Main Menu" button to return to the main menu.

 ### Flashcards App

+1. Navigate to `/flashcards`.
-1. Select a chapter from the dropdown menu.
+2. Select a chapter from the dropdown menu.
-2. Click "Start Flashcards" to begin.
+3. Click "Start" to begin reviewing flashcards.
-3. Navigate through flashcards using the "Previous" and "Next" buttons.
+4. Navigate through flashcards using the "Previous" and "Next" buttons.
-4. View your progress through the flashcards.
+5. View your progress through the flashcards.
-5. Use the "Quit" button to return to chapter selection.
+6. Use the "Quit" button to return to chapter selection.
+7. Use the "Back to Main Menu" button to return to the main menu.

 ## Contributing